CoreTurboBoost/vim-dotfiles/README.md

 Then make an alias to `~/.config/vim/vim-code` for the code editor and `~/.config/vim/vim-text` for the text editor.
 The aliases should be in your `~/.bashrc`.

-- alias vimc = "vim -u ~/.config/vim/vim-code"
+- alias vimc="vim -u ~/.config/vim/vim-code"
-- alias vimt = "vim -u ~/.config/vim/vim-text"
+- alias vimt="vim -u ~/.config/vim/vim-text"